hyperledger/fabric/test/tools/LTE/README.md

 client, the transaction expects and modifies any key(s) between Key_1 to key_50 (because, total keys are to be 100 across two chains).

+### Running with Custom Parameters

+The tests can be run with user-defined parameters by creating a new file that has all the necessary parameters to run and using that file as the input (see the section on how to run the tests) .
+The names of necessary parameters can be found in the file `parameters_daily_CI.sh`.

 ## How to View the Test Results

 The test results can be viewed as in the stdout where it shows how long each single operation took to complete in a test.
-These results are also saved in a .csv file in the following directory: `/tmp/fabric/test/tools/LTE/results`
+These results are also saved in a .csv file in the following directory: `/tmp/experiments`